-7.9 Monitoring
+7.10 Monitoring

-The School is able to produce monitoring information, which may include email usage statistics, frequent email contacts, file sizes and may lead to further enquiries being undertaken.
+The School is able to produce monitoring information, which may include email usage statistics, frequent email contacts, file sizes and may lead to making further enquiries.

 The School is also able to record the details of all Internet traffic to protect the School and its employees from security breaches, including hacking, and to ensure that "unacceptable" sites are not being visited.